bikeshaving/crank/website/documents/guides/07-lifecycles.md

 renderer.render(<Component />, document.body);
 ```

+All `schedule()` callbacks will always fire before `flush()` callbacks for a given render.

 ## Cleanup logic
-While you can use context iterators to write cleanup logic after `for...of` and `for await...of` loops, this does not handle errors, and this cleanup logic cannot be written outside of component functions.
-To solve the first issue, you can use `try`/`finally`.
+While you can use context iterators to write cleanup logic after `for...of` and `for await...of` loops, this does not account for errors in components, and it does work if you are not using a render loop.
+To solve these issues, you can use `try`/`finally` block.
 When a generator component is removed from the tree, Crank calls the `return` method on the component’s generator object.

 You can think of it as whatever `yield` expression your component was suspended on being replaced by a `return` statement.
 This means any loops your component was in when the generator suspended are broken out of, and code after the yield does not execute.

-You can take advantage of this behavior by wrapping your `yield` loops in a `try`/`finally` block to release any resources that your component may have used.

 ```jsx
 import {renderer} from "@b9g/crank/dom";